schneiti/searouter-osm/README.md

 * In different [LandmarksInitializors](./src/main/java/de/fmi/searouter/landmarks/initializer/)
   - Here it is possible to set the number of candidate landmarks for each distribution mode.
 * In [ALT-Router .java files](./src/main/java/de/fmi/searouter/router/alt/)
-  - Here it is possible to change the default number of active landmarks that is used by each router.
+  - Here it is possible to change the default number of active landmarks that are used by each router.

 ###  ...
 Install and run the routing frontend